lightninglabs/loop/docs/autoloop.md

 loop setparams --feepercent={percentage of swap amount}
 ```

-If you would like finer grained control over swap fees, there are multiple fee
+If you are not using easyautoloop and you would like finer grained control over
-related settings which can be used to tune the autolooper to your preference.
+swap fees, there are multiple fee related settings which can be used to tune the
-The sections that follow explain these settings in detail.
-Note that these fees
+autolooper to your preference.
+The sections that follow explain these settings
-are expressed on a per-swap basis, rather than as an overall budget.
+in detail.
+Note that these fees are expressed on a per-swap basis, rather than
+as an overall budget.

 ### On-Chain Fees
 When performing a successful loop out swap, the loop client needs to sweep the